svitovyda/timeseries/README.md

 There are two implementations (was just experimenting with ways to implement it in a way it is easy to test but without any specific functionality used only for automation).

+File size could be any big, but if size of one window items is larger than memory allowed for JVM can handle - the program will fail wit OutOfMemory.